 The available pool of money for salary increases is then distributed using a spreadsheet that defines minimum, average, and maximum percentage increases.
 We set the upper limit of possible increases at twice the average.
-For example, if the average increase is 5 percent, top performers can move toward offers you a complete line of traffic control products!
+For example, if the average increase is 5 percent, top performers can move toward the top of their range with a 10 percent salary increase.
+The lower limit is zero, which means that some people get no raise at all.
+As we made the transition to this plan, we found that some people were paid far more than their performance evaluation numbers could justify.
+We do not cut such people's salaries, but we make it clear to them that further increases are contingent on performance ratings that justify a raise.